lindseysim/templatize/README.md

 ### Repeating Sections

 If the value bound to a section tag is an array (or function that evaluates to an array), the section will be repeated for as many items as exists in the array.

-Note that each item is also treated to the same [section value evaluation](./more/sections/#section-value-evaluation) to determine whether it is rendered.

-For a flat array of values you may simply use the [context directive](#scoping-and-the-context-directive) alone to display the value of each item.
+Within the context of the repeating section, the same tag is temporarily bound to the value of each item during each iteration.
+Thus the below section tag key and value key are the same for this array of flat values.

 &nbsp; *Template:*

 ```
-{{#children}}Child: {{.}}<br />{{/children}}
+{{#children}}Child: {{children}}<br />{{/children}}
 ```

 &nbsp; *Bindings:*